How often do classes meet?

 Is Context a degree-granting program?

-Upon completion of the two-year program, you will participate in a graduation ceremony where certificates, not degrees, will be conferred.
+Upon completion of the two-year program, you will participate in a graduation ceremony where certificates will be conferred.

 How can I learn more?

-You are cordially invited to attend a free Context information session at a local Context location.
+You are cordially invited to attend a free Context Information Session in your local community.